MewPurPur/GodSVG/README.md

 2. Open the project in Godot Engine.
 (4.2.dev5 minimum needed)
 3. Build and run the project within the Godot Engine editor.

-## Contributing
+## Community and contributing

-Contributions to GodSVG are very welcome!
+Contributions are very welcome!
+GodSVG is built in Godot.
 For code contributions, read the [Contributing Guidelines](CONTRIBUTING.md).

 To report bugs, use Github's issue form.
-Before implementing a feature, please make sure to first propose it in Issues and have it approved.
+Please first propose new features by using the issue form and wait for approval before starting to work on them.

+For more casual discussion around the tool or contributing to it, find me on [GodSVG's Discord](https://discord.gg/K4ThGckGGw).

 ## License